Spiritual Direction

 So, how does it work?

 Typically the director and directee meet for an hour, once a month for dialogue and prayer, often including some time spent in silence.
 It is best done in person.
-However, there are not a lot of spiritual directors in some areas (including where I live, in Iowa), so using online apps such as Zoom or Skype work almost as well.
+However, there are not a lot of spiritual directors in some areas (including where I live, in Iowa), so using online apps such as Zoom works almost as well.

-It is my practice to meet with someone once or twice to make sure it’s a good fit before expecting him/her to commit to ongoing direction.
+It is my practice to meet with someone at least once, free of charge, to make sure it’s a good fit before expecting them to commit to ongoing direction.
 Both parties need to sense that they are compatible in order to move ahead.
-Once we begin, we will check in after four months to be sure we want it to continue.
+Once we begin, we will check in after a few sessions to be sure we want it to continue.

 What can I expect?